Most of us are females aged 18 to infinity who have joined together in friendship and enjoy each others Company.

 Individual Clubs decide on their own way of working, providing they remain within the guidelines set down in the ‘Document of Understanding’ (the national guide book for Lionesses).
 Clubs organise their own events as well as deciding how best to spend the money to help their local community and we are proud to say that as an organisation every penny raised from the public goes directly to charity.

-The Patron of the Lions Clubs of the British Isles, HRH The Countess of Wessex was guest of honour at specially arranged International Dinner on the Thursday evening before the start of the MD Convention in Leeds.
-She was introduced to many guests including our IPMD Lioness Chairman Phyllis King.
+The Patron of the Lions Clubs of the British Isles, HRH The Countess of Wessex, invited Lions and Lionesses to a special reception at Buckingham Palace.
+She was introduced to many guests including our IPMD Lioness Chairman Jeannette Morgan.